ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    * For each scope entry E in the 'scope' parameter of the Authorization Request, the AS performs the following actions.

-      - In its access policies related to administrative operations at the Group Manager for the requesting Administrator, the AS determines every group name superpattern P\*, such that every group name matching with the wildcard pattern P of the scope entry E matches also with P\*.
+      - In its access policies related to administrative operations at the Group Manager for the Administrator, the AS determines every group name superpattern P\*, such that every group name matching with the wildcard pattern P of the scope entry E matches also with P\*.

       - If no superpatterns are found, the AS proceeds with the next scope entry, if any.
 Otherwise, the AS computes Tperm\* as the union of the permission sets associated with the superpatterns P\* found at the previous step.
 That is, Tperm\* is the inclusive OR of the binary representations of the Tperm values associated with the superpatterns P\* and encoding the corresponding permission sets as per {{scope-format}}.